Edmund Waller: Career

-After Waller was arrested, he made a full confession, implicating a number of his co-conspirators; he escaped the death penalty, allegedly by paying bribes, while Chaloner and Tomkins were executed on 5 July 1643.
+After Waller was arrested, he made a full confession, implicating a number of co-conspirators, along with a number of men who had no relation to the conspiracy.
+While imprisoned Waller made an appeal to MP Henry Marten to intercede for him.
+He escaped the death penalty, allegedly by paying bribes, while Chaloner and Tomkins were executed on 5 July 1643.
+Simonds d'Ewes documented Waller's trial in his diary, with great disdain for what he saw as Waller's cowardice and duplicity.
 Many moderates were forced to disavow support for a peace settlement to avoid suspicion of involvement and reaffirm their backing for military action.
-After spending 18 months in prison without trial, Waller was fined £10,000 and permitted to go into exile in November 1644, accompanied by his new wife Mary; however, the affair caused lasting damage to his reputation.
+After spending 18 months in prison without trial, Waller was fined £10,000 and permitted to go into exile in Paris November 1644, accompanied by his new wife Mary; however, the affair caused lasting damage to his reputation.

 Waller travelled with John Evelyn in Switzerland and Italy; unlike many Royalists, he lived in some comfort using money sent to him by his mother.
 Probably with the support of his relations Cromwell and Scrope, the Rump Parliament allowed him to return home in January 1652.
 He established good relations with Cromwell, writing him a 'Panegyrick' in 1655, and later supporting proposals to make him king; in a poem written after the capture of the Spanish treasure fleet in 1658, he suggested "let the rich ore be forthwith melted down, and the state fixed by making him a crown'.

 When Charles II returned to the throne after The Restoration, Waller commemorated the occasion with his 1660 poem To the King, upon his Majesty's Happy Return.
 Reconciling past support for the Commonwealth with the restored monarchy was a problem faced by many.
 When asked by the King on this point, Waller is reported to have replied "Poets, Sir, succeeded better at fiction than in truth".
 His biographer Samuel Johnson wrote (1779) that it showed "a prostituted mind may retain the glitter of wit, but has lost the dignity of virtue".
 In 1661, he was elected to the Cavalier Parliament as MP for Hastings; he became a Fellow of the Royal Society in 1663, although does not appear to have contributed papers himself.
 He played a prominent role in the impeachment and exile of Clarendon in 1667, and thereafter held a number of positions under the Cabal ministry.